 Counties With the Highest Number of COVID-19 Cases

-While the entire United States has felt the effects of COVID-19 one way or another, some parts of the country have been far more affected than others.
-The U.S. has so far reported about 600 cases for every 100,000 residents, though there are dozens of counties where the incidence of COVID-19 is five or even 10 times higher.

-Using COVID-19 data from state and local health departments and population data from the U.S. Census Bureau, 24/7 Wall St. reviewed the number of confirmed COVID-19 cases in over 3,000 U.S. counties and county equivalents to determine the counties with the most confirmed cases, adjusted for population size.
-Data is accurate as of June 8 for all states except Connecticut, for which data is accurate as of June 7.
+The U.S. crossed another milestone in June, surpassing 2 million confirmed cases of COVID-19.
+But the disease has not hit all areas of the country evenly.
+There were 646 confirmed cases per 100,000 Americans as of June 15, but in more than 50 counties the disease’s prevalence is more than four times as high.

-The 50 counties with the most COVID-19 cases per 100,000 residents are located in just 20 states.
-A dozen of those states have multiple counties on this list.
-New York has the most counties on this list of any state with eight.
-Outside of New Jersey, the other 10 states are in the Midwest or South, two regions that have several states with rapidly increasing incidences of cases.
-These are the states where the virus is growing the fastest.
+The 50 counties with the most COVID-19 cases per 100,000 residents are spread out among just 20 states.
+New York has the most counties on the list with eight, and Virginia is second with sixth.
+Next, Arkansas, Iowa, and Nebraska are all tied at third-highest, and have four counties on the list apiece.
+While new cases in New York are increasing at a relatively slow rate, the other four states have reported some of the most rapid increases in new cases per 100,000 residents throughout June.
+These are the states where the virus is growing the fastest right now.

-Some of the states with multiple counties on this list of counties with the most COVID-19 cases per capita, like Texas and Georgia, were among the first to begin pulling back on their social distancing restrictions.
-Others, like Nebraska, Arkansas, and Iowa, never implemented a statewide stay-at-home order.
-These states may be experiencing a sharp increase in cases because of the more relaxed social distancing measures.
-These are the social distancing measures in every state.
+In mid-June, a dozen states have recorded their highest trailing seven-day average of daily new cases since at least the end of April.
+Many of these states were among the first to pull back on social distancing and stay-at-home orders, while a handful never issued any stay-at-home orders at all.
+This has prompted concerns that many of these states eased off restrictions too soon.
+These are every state’s rules for reopening.

 Click here to see the counties with the highest number of COVID-19 cases